Diwali

 During Diwali, some people and families perform charitable deeds by distributing food, clothing, and money to those in need, representing the spirit of giving and sharing joy with the less fortunate.

-In certain places, Diwali is celebrated with huge fairs or melas that include food vendors, games, cultural performances, and community entertainment.
+In certain places, Diwali is celebrated with huge fairs or festivals that include food vendors, games, cultural performances, and community entertainment.
 In recent times, there has been an increased awareness regarding the environmental effects of fireworks and firecrackers during Diwali.

 The growing search for terms like “Diwali pollution” and “green Diwali” indicates a blooming interest in eco-conscious celebrations.
 Many individuals are now actively looking for ways to minimize noise and air pollution associated with the festival.